 Browser does not support script.

-Part of the DoH’s Improving Access to Psychological Therapies initiative, the course provides practical, intensive and detailed training to equip students with the skills to become independent CBT practitioners in accordance with BABCP guidelines.
+Part of the Department of Health's Improving Access to Psychological Therapies initiative, the course provides practical, intensive and detailed training to equip students with the skills to become independent CBT practitioners in accordance with BABCP guidelines.

 Students will work in IAPT services while training in evidence-based CBT for adults with depression and anxiety disorders.